 - A line in the "Jellicle Songs for Jellicle Cats" from Lloyd-Webber's Cats goes "Can you ride on a broomstick, to places far distant?" referring to cats being associated with witches.

-- In Bell Book And Candle, Gillian Holroyd's familiar is a cat named Pyewacket note , though at least one other witch has a non-feline familiar.
+- In the original play of Bell Book And Candle (and the film adaptation mentioned above), Gillian Holroyd's familiar is a cat named Pyewacket note , though at least one other witch has a non-feline familiar.